 These three workouts are no pressure workouts.
 A no-pressure workout is one in which the only goal is to improve your fitness.
 Times and splits don’t matter, running distance doesn’t matter, the only thing that matters is that you put some quality effort into the run.

 These workouts are all about running by feel.
 Running by feel is based on your rate of perceived effort.
 This essentially throws times and paces out the window.
 There isn’t a set goal for how fast you should run or really even how far you should run.
 The goal is to run a certain effort level and if you do that, the workout is a success.

 OK – so here are the three workouts.
 After I mention them, I break them down into how you can run them and why you should add them into your training.

 Fartlek is Swedish for “speed play”.
 Fartleks can be unstructured or structured – the choice is yours!

-Unstructured fartleks work something like this: Warm up with 10-20 minutes of easy running, then pick spots to which you’ll run hard to.
-It might be a parked car, tree, or lamp post.
-Run at a quick pace to your object, then recover until you run past the next one.
+Unstructured fartleks work something like this: Warm up with 10-20 minutes of easy running, then pick spots along your route where you’ll run quicker.
+Maybe you run faster between lamp posts or every time you pass a biker.
+Whatever your object is, that’s when you pick up the pace.
+You do the same thing with your rests – you pick the spot and recover during that time.
 Continue in this fashion until you’ve decided you had enough.
 Finish with a cool-down run.

 Structured fartlek is very much the same, however, in this case, you can use a watch as your guide.
 An example of a structured fartlek might be 1 minute quick, 30 seconds at a recovery/floating pace.
 The great part about structured fartleks is that you can pick any amount of time to run hard for and any amount of time to recover after each one.
 For a structured fartlek of 1-minute on/:30 seconds recovery, you might try this 8-12 times depending on what kind of runner you are.
 Either way, you’re getting in some faster running and taking a break in between each one.